 Schizophrenia can develop gradually and the initial indications can be difficult to identify.
 As they can develop during the teenage years, they can be mistaken as a “phase”.

 - loss of personal hygiene

-- change in behaviour.
+- change in behaviour

 People can experience a range of symptoms.
 Usually, professionals will refer to them under two categories:

 Hallucinations – Hallucinations are another common symptom.
-The sufferer may see visions that are not real, or hear voices that are not heard by anyone else.
+The affected person may see things that aren’t real, or hear voices that aren’t heard by anyone else.
 Hearing voices is the most common form of hallucination.
-The voice may issue orders to the individual, hold a conversation or provide a warning of danger.
+The voice(s) can be pleasant or mean and may issue orders to the individual, hold a conversation or provide warnings of danger.

 While negative symptoms are in a way, less dramatic than positive symptoms, they can last longer and vary in severity.
-Many people living with schizophrenia believe the negative symptoms are the more difficult.
+Many people living with schizophrenia believe the negative symptoms are more difficult.

 Forms of schizophrenia

 There are different forms of schizophrenia, with each type having its own key characteristics.